KarolDuracz/SVG-Mind-Tree/README.md

 <h3>Some examples for CMD</h3>

-- new node and connection ( crate new branch from existing #13 )
+- new node and connection ( create new branch from existing #13 )

 ```
 curl -X POST http://localhost:5000/api/nodes ^